shilpav66/travisgit_test/travis/HelloWorld.md

-"Hello World" with Travis CI
+"Hello World test" with Travis CI
 ============================

 Here, we will set up a first Travis CI job, based around a simple "hello world" example, to get you up and running with Travis CI.